Day One of the Viterra Championship - PembinaValleyOnline.com

 Dennis Bohn, Assiniboine Memorial 6 Grant Shewfelt, Baldur 5 (EE)

-Tyler Drews, Fort Rouge vs Ty Dilello, Fort Rouge
+Ty Dilello, Fort Rouge 10 Tyler Drews, Fort Rouge 5

 “B” side

-Irwin vs McCannell
+Irwin 7 McCannell 2

-Marnoch vs Perche
+Marnoch 9 Perche 3

 photo courtesy Anne Davison/Empire-Advance